 These characteristics make the de-identification of psychiatric narratives particularly challenging, as identifying signals are often embedded in narrative structure rather than limited to explicit identifiers~\citep{DBLP:journals/corr/abs-2402-00179, sarkar2025not}.
 As a result, existing approaches reflect an implicit recallability-structure trade-off (Figure~\ref{fig:schematic1}), where privacy risk manifests as the recallability of the original narrative.
 Token-level PHI masking preserves clinical structure but retains high semantic similarity, leaving substantial residual re-identification risk~\citep{stubbs2017identification, DBLP:journals/corr/abs-2402-00179, ford2025patient, kovavcevic2024identification}.
 In contrast, large language model-based synthetic data creation (LLM-based SDC) reduces recallability through broader rewriting but often distorts diagnostically essential structure~\citep{sarkar2025not}.
 We report a supporting trade-off premise check study in Appendix~\ref{sec:tradeoff}.

 In psychiatric narratives, such distortions may alter diagnostic logic despite superficial plausibility; for example, transforming persecutory delusions into grandiose themes or introducing hallucination-like content absent from the source.
-More broadly, both paradigms treat clinical text as an unstructured sequence, overlooking the relational and temporal dependencies through which psychiatric meaning is constructed \citep{tang2023does, altalla2025evaluating, fernandes2013development}.
+More broadly, both paradigms treat clinical text as unstructured sequences, overlooking relational and temporal dependencies underlying psychiatric meaning \citep{tang2023does, altalla2025evaluating, fernandes2013development}.

 Our approach occupies a different point in this trade-off space.
 We argue that de-identification for psychiatric narratives, which has high semantic identifiability, should be approached as a \emph{structure-preserving generation} problem.
 Here, \textit{structure} of a clinical narrative denotes an organized representation of clinical entities, including demographics, symptoms, treatments, and past history, enriched with temporal labels and interconnected through typed relations reflecting diagnostic, therapeutic, and causal dependencies.
-Our key insight is to represent each case as a \emph{semantic graph} with explicit temporal offsets and typed relations, enabling targeted and controllable perturbation of identifying content while preserving the structural semantics necessary for downstream clinical reasoning.
+Our key insight is to represent each case as a \emph{semantic graph} with explicit temporal offsets and typed relations, enabling controlled perturbation of identifying content while preserving structure required for downstream clinical reasoning.

 We introduce \textbf{Anonpsy}, a graph-guided de-identification framework that (1) converts the input psychiatric case text into a modifiable semantic graph of clinical entities; (2) performs controlled, graph-constrained perturbations of narrative elements; and (3) generates a coherent narrative via graph-conditioned text generation.
 By decoupling event structure from surface text, Anonpsy preserves clinically relevant structure while substantially reducing re-identification risk.